johnnyfreeman/revolver/README.md

 * revolver-mootools-slide: Coming soon.
 * revolver-mootools-reveal: Coming soon.

-If you would like to add your plugin to this list place fork and pull.
+If you would like to add your own plugin to the list feel free fork and pull.

 ## Contributing